"Nashville" - On Location

 222 25th Avenue North

-Cheekwood Botanical Garden & Museum of Art - Cheekwood played the part of the Nashville Zoo in Episode 5.
+Cheekwood Botanical Garden & Museum of Art - Cheekwood played the part of the Nashville Zoo in Episode 5 of Season 1.

 Cheekwood is a 55-acre estate built the Maxwell House Coffee fortune.
 The Botanical Garden is a spectacular showcase of color and horticultural diversity with eleven specialty display gardens and stunning natural landscape.
 The Museum of Art has collections of painting, sculpture and decorative arts.
 Visitors can enjoy year-round family-friendly activities with four distinct festivals held during the year.